 Upper Bench Winery and Creamery

-Looking to create your own charcuterie board for a winery picnic?
+Luckily for us, the Naramata Bench is home to not one, but two excellent fromageries.
 Upper Bench Winery and Creamery has a large and varied selection of handcrafted cheese, also made from milk from D Dutchmen Dairy in Sicamous.